AdapterDrop: On the Efficiency of Adapters in Transformers: Efficiency of Adapters

 We provide measurements corresponding to common experiment configurations in Table~\ref{tab:adapters:train_inference_speedup}.

 \paragraph{Training.}

-Adapters are always considerably faster compared to full model fine-tuning---60\% faster in some configurations.
+Adapters can be considerably faster compared to full model fine-tuning---60\% faster in some configurations.
 The two adapter architectures differ only marginally in terms of training efficiency: due to its simpler architecture, training steps of the Pfeiffer adapters are slightly faster.
 The magnitude of the differences depends on the input size; the available CUDA cores are the primary bottleneck.\footnote{We include detailed plots in Appendix~\ref{sec:appendix:efficiency-adapters}.} We do not observe any particular differences between adapters and full fine-tuning regarding the training convergence.\footnote{We also pre-train adapters with masked language modeling, finding that this does not yield better results (Appendix~\ref{app:ssec:adapter_init}).}

-The training speedup can be explained through decreased overhead of gradient computation.
+The training speedup can be explained by the decreased overhead of gradient computation.
 Most of the parameters are frozen when using adapters and it is not necessary to backpropagate through the first components (see Figure~\ref{fig:AdapterDrop}).

-\paragraph{Inference.} Adapters are around 94--96\% as fast at inference compared to fully fine-tuned models, which varies depending on the input (e.g., batch size and sequence length).
+\paragraph{Inference.} The two adapter architectures are 94--96\% as fast as fully fine-tuned models, which varies depending on the input size.
 This can have a considerable impact when deployed at scale.
-The central focus of this work is thus to improve the inference efficiency of Adapters.